pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class associators CIM_Foo -n interop

     Options:
-      -a, --assoc-class <class name>  Filter by the association class name provided.
-Each returned class (or class
+      -a, --assoc-class CLASSNAME     Filter the result set by association class name.
-                                      name) should be associated to the source class through this class or its subclasses.
-                                      Optional.
-      -C, --result-class <class name>
-                                      Filter the returned objects by the class name provided.
-Each returned class (or class name) should be this class or one of its subclasses.
-Optional
+      -C, --result-class CLASSNAME    Filter the result set by result class name.
-      -r, --role <role name>          Filter by the role name provided.
-Each returned class (or class name)should be
+      -r, --role PROPERTYNAME         Filter the result set by source end role name.
-                                      associated with the source class (CLASSNAME)
-                                      through an association with this role
-                                      (property name in the association that
-                                      matches this parameter).
-Optional.
-      -R, --result-role <role name>   Filter by the result role name provided.
+      -R, --result-role PROPERTYNAME  Filter the result set by far end role name.
-                                      Each returned class (or class name)should be associated with the source class (CLASSNAME)
-                                      through an association with returned object
-                                      having this role (property name in the association that matches this parameter).
-                                      Optional.
-      --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
-The
+      --no-qualifiers                 Do not include qualifiers in the returned class(es).
+Default: Include qualifiers.
-                                      default behavior is to request qualifiers in returned class(s).
-      -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server
-                                      may ignore this option.
+      -c, --include-classorigin       Include class origin information in the returned class(es).
+Default: Do not include
+                                      class origin information.
-      -p, --propertylist <property name>
+      -p, --propertylist PROPERTYLIST
-                                      Define a propertylist for the request.
-If option not specified a Null property list is created and the server returns all
+                                      Filter the properties included in the
-                                      properties.
-Multiple properties may be
+                                      returned object(s).
+Multiple properties may
-                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      be specified with either a comma-separated
+                                      list or by using the option multiple times.
-                                      -p pn1 -p pn22 or -p pn1,pn2).
-If defined as empty string the server should return no properties.
+                                      The empty string will include no properties.
+                                      Default: Do not filter properties.
-      -o, --names-only                Retrieve only the returned object names.
+      -o, --names-only                Retrieve only the object paths (names).
+                                      Default: Retrieve the complete objects
+                                      including object paths.
-      -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -S, --summary                   Return only summary of objects (count).
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
+      -S, --summary                   Show only a summary (count) of the objects.
       -h, --help                      Show this message and exit.